LakinduBabySoap/FGPA_Router_Xilinx_xcvu3p/README.md

 ```sh
 tar -xjf xcvu3p.tar.bz2
 ```
-- The xcvu3p.device file will then be created and for the router remember to enter the full location of th e device file (type in pwd to get the current directory path)
+- The xcvu3p.device file will then be created and for the router remember to enter the full location of the device file (type in pwd to get the current directory path)

 ### Build